morgannels/jigme-nyc/content/article/have-we-done-all-we-could.md

 To effectively address addiction is to prevent further addictive use of the substance.
 Any effort directed at symptoms will, to the extent they’re effective, simply enable continued substance abuse.
 It’s only by understanding the nature and extent of denial, navigating its maze, and intervening directly in the use of the substance that one can hope to effectively address addiction, and even then, the odds aren’t in the addict’s favor.
 And only with a thorough understanding of this dynamic and all of its implications can we hope to intervene effectively in the banking crisis that as of now continues unabated.

+<amp-img alt="III.
+An Intervention" src="/images/20111117-0454.jpg" width="1050" height="788" layout="responsive"></amp-img>

 ## III.
 An Intervention

 What are we to do with our banking industry, sitting there at the kitchen table in its underwear, drumming on the table with one hand and scratching its increasingly coarse chin with the other in an impossibly syncopated rhythm, letting fly a dizzying stream of assurances, justifications, and accusations, and generally spoiling for a fight that can only be avoided by complete and enthusiastic agreement with a narrative that can be very difficult to follow, let alone make sense of?

 Because this is our kitchen too, we have our legal and moral rights.
 We would be well within those rights to respond to its nonsense with far more coherent and sweeping condemnations of our own.
 Throwing the bum out in its underwear without so much as a cup of coffee, taking the children, and keeping our share of whatever might be left could certainly be justified.

 Though the sense of release offered by those responses is tempting, they’re not likely to be of any practical use.
-We can’t win an argument with an irrational person, and our share of an insolvent industry is likely to be very little–certainly not enough to feed the children.
+We can’t win an argument with an irrational person, and our share of an insolvent industry is likely to be very little-certainly not enough to feed the children.
 We have to recognize the hard truth of our implication in the banking industry and its addiction.

 This doesn’t mean that we’re responsible for the addiction and its consequences, or that we can make the choice not to continue that addiction on our own, but it does mean that the problem won’t be constructively resolved without our efforts.
 To the extent that denial is about obscuring the connection between decisions and results, the most effective means of undermining denial is to clarify that connection, and the process of doing that is intervention.